ristespasov/Calculator/README.md

 ## About

-This is a basic calculator web aplication which includes summing, substraction, multiplication, division, square root and exponentiation of integers and decimal numbers.
+This is a basic calculator web application which includes operations of summing, substraction, multiplication, division, square root determination and exponentiation of integers and decimal numbers.

 ## Technologies